liborutgers12/smile/README.md

 cd smile
 unzip master.zip
 ```
+### If you'd like use wandb to monitor your training...
 Create an account at https://app.wandb.ai/login?invited if you don't have one.
 Copy an api key from your [profile](https://app.wandb.ai/profile) and paste it after calling `wandb login` below.

-In your AWS terminal run:
+In your terminal run:

 ```
 pip install -r requirements.txt --upgrade